Buyer's guide · 2026Published July 3, 2026· Last verified August 16, 2026

 Deployment is the categorical difference: single-tenant in your own Kubernetes, air-gap capable, no vendor control plane.
 Italy's central bank and banking regulator and Europe's largest defence and aerospace group run it in production; S&P Global initiated analyst coverage in March 2026.

 Honest limits: pure gateways beat Kosmoy on raw latency and edge simplicity — Bifrost and Cloudflare exist for good reasons.
-It ships no evaluation or red-teaming suite, its no-code agent builder is shallower than dedicated builders, and there is no free tier.
+It shipped an evaluation and red-teaming suite in 2026 (a 7 on evals) though the pure-play specialists still lead on eval-workflow depth, its no-code agent builder is shallower than dedicated builders, and there is no free tier.

 Strengths